Agencies Responsible for regulating drones in the Portuguese Republic (Portugal)

 - If you are coming from a non-EU country and this is the first time you will fly your drone in an EU country, you MUST register as an Operator.

-- If you already conducted operations in another EU country before going to Portugal, you must not register again.
-You always register to the first non-EU country you have conducted flights
+- If you have already conducted operations in another EU country before going to Portugal, you must not register again.
+You always register to the first non-EU country you have conducted flights.

 Remote Pilot Certificate (Non-EU Residents)

 - If you want to fly your drone in Portugal and live in a non-EU country, you must hold a Remote Pilot Certificate from an EU country.

 - You can get the A1/A3 Certificate by registering with the online Remote Pilot School.

 - The online training and exam are required for those who want to fly a drone in the ‘Open’ category in subcategories A1/A3.

 - The pass mark is 75%, and you have three tries to pass.

 - Once you pass your exam, you will receive your remote pilot certificate.
 Its validity will be five years.

 - You must have your Remote Pilot Certificate in your possession whenever you plan to perform drone operations in Portugal and present it when the authorities ask.